mandiant/flare-vm/README.md

 =============================

 * Create and configure a new Windows Virtual Machine
   * Ensure VM is updated completely.
 You may have to check for updates, reboot, and check again until no more remain
 * Take a snapshot of your machine!
 * Download and copy `install.ps1` on your newly configured machine.
 * Open PowerShell as an Administrator
 * Enable script execution by running the following command:
   * `Set-ExecutionPolicy Unrestricted`
 * Finally, execute the installer script as follows:
   * `.\install.ps1`
-  * You can also pass your password as an argument: `.\install.ps1 -password <password>` ``
+  * You can also pass the current user's password as an argument: `.\install.ps1 -password <password>`

 The script will set up the Boxstarter environment and proceed to download and install the FLARE VM environment.
 You will be prompted for the Administrator password in order to automate host restarts during installation.